Keeping an ISA fresh: How transfers work

 CASH ISAs - the simplest form of the tax-free individual savings accounts available - are meant to keep earning interest tax-free, year after year.

 We look at why making that move is worthwhile and how to do it in this guide.

-ISAs are great nest egg accounts, they keep your money in a shell that the taxman can't crack and you can go on adding to your little clutch in every tax year.
+Cash ISAs are great nest egg accounts.
+They keep money in a shell that the taxman can't crack, and account holders can go on adding to their little clutch every tax year.

-Someone who used their full cash ISA allowance every year since 1999 (when ISAs were introduced) would have about £40,000 in tax free savings now.
+Someone who used their full cash ISA allowance every year since 1999 (when ISAs were introduced) would have more than £86,000 in tax free savings now, plus interest.

 Let's look at the effect that could have on savings in terms of real cash over a year, comparing the kind of opening rate we might have found in the ISA's younger days, the sort of rate fresh ISAs are offering, and what many offer after a few years:

-So one of the best reasons to do a transfer is because when an old ISA has gone bad it means you're losing out, sometimes to an almost insulting degree.
+This has to be one of the best reasons to transfer from an old ISA to a newer one: when an old ISA goes bad, the account holder loses out, sometimes to an almost insulting degree.

 However, that's not the only reason people choose to transfer their savings.
-Some move just for simplicity: it's a lot easier to have all of the money in one place - while some may wish to switch funds from a cash ISA into one or more of the other forms of ISA now available.
+Some move just for simplicity - it's a lot easier to have all their ISA money in one place - while some may wish to switch funds from a cash ISA into one or more of the other forms of ISA now available.

-Let's move on to the practicalities keeping those two reasons for starting the transfer - increasing interest and combining accounts - in mind.
+Let's move on to the practicalities, keeping those two reasons - increasing interest and combining accounts - in mind.

-So look out for the phrase transfers in allowed or transfers accepted and expect interest rates to be slightly lower than they are for ISAs where transfers in aren't allowed.
+So look out for the phrase transfers in allowed, and expect interest rates to be slightly lower than they are for ISAs where transfers in aren't allowed.

 When shopping around it's worth noting that banks won't accept transfers from within their organisation.

-So if, for example, you have an account with NatWest you generally won't be able to move to another NatWest account or to one at RBS or Ulster Bank, who are part of the same banking group.
+So, for example, someone with a Natwest ISA generally won't be able to move to another Natwest account or to one at RBS or Ulster Bank, who are part of the same banking group.

-During the application process, the bank will usually ask applicants to provide details of the old account they want to move.
+During the application process, the bank will usually ask applicants to provide details of any old accounts they want to move.

 Once the account is opened, it's time to transfer the old ISA into the new account.

-That starts the actual transfer, which should take no more than 15 working days in all.
+That starts the actual transfer, which should take no more than 15 working days.

-What's very important, the part where you have to be careful, is abiding by this transfer process: the bank needs to move the money otherwise it loses its tax-free status.
+It is incredibly important to abide by this transfer process: the bank must move the money otherwise it loses its tax-free status.

-There's more information about that problem in the next section but, barring all disasters, that's it: an old ISA has got a new face lift.
+There's more information about that problem in the next section but, barring all disasters, that's it: an old ISA balance has a new, more comfortable, home.

-As we noted above, ISA nest eggs need to be treated carefully, by the banks; handle them too much yourself and they smash, they lose their protected status.
+As we noted above, ISA nest eggs need to be treated carefully, and by the banks; handle them too much yourself and they smash, losing their protected status.

 Once the money is out of the ISA system it's out for good.
-In any one tax year the maximum investment is that year's allowance (£5,640 for 2012/13) and that rule applies no matter where that money came from.
+In any one tax year the maximum net investment is that year's allowance (£15,240 for 2016/17), and that rule applies no matter where that money came from.

-This rule is so central to the ISA process that there's very little chance of redress if it happens.
+This rule is so central to the ISA process, there's very little chance of redress if it happens.

 |Case study from the Financial Ombudsman Service (FOS)|